Gateway to Apshai: Gameplay

 The player is initially armed with a dagger and clad in leather armor.
 As play progresses, they obtain new weapons, armor, potions, eyeglasses, and scrolls containing magical spells.
 Various enemies, ranging from simple rats and snakes to giants, inhabit the dungeon.
 The player must kill them with weapons or magical spells.

 The levels become progressively harder to survive as the player descends deeper and deeper into the dungeon.
 Each dungeon is covered in complete darkness that illuminates as the dungeon rooms and corridors are explored.
 The Gateway consists of 8 levels, each consisting of 16 dungeons, each consisting of 60 rooms, for a total of 7680 rooms.

 The player gets approximately six and a half minutes to explore each level.
 Once the time passes, if they are still alive, they advance to the next deeper level.

 Reception

 Softline called Gateway to Apshai "a great game ... enthralling".
+ANALOG Computing criticized the lack of a save game feature, but praised the replayability and speed of the gameplay, graphics, and loading time.
 Ahoy! praised the game's size and recommended that two people play together.
 It concluded that Gateway to Apshai "is a marvelous game, a must for D & D freaks".
-Hi-Res called the game "well designed, fun to play" and liked the graphics and sound, but criticized the lack of a save game feature.
+Hi-Res called the game "well designed, fun to play" and liked the graphics and sound, but also criticized the lack of a save game feature.
 The Addison-Wesley Book of Atari Software 1984 gave the game an overall B rating, concluding that it was "a better game in many ways" to Temple of Apshai because of the faster pace, fewer keyboard commands, and cartridge format.
 Computer and Video Games rated the ColecoVision version 64% in 1989.